alphagov/notifications-python-client/README.md

       "body": "Body of the notification",
       "subject": "Subject of an email notification or None if an sms message" "created_at": "created at", # required
-      "sent_at": " sent to provider at", # optional
-      "completed_at:" "date the notification is delivered or failed" # optional },
+      "sent_at": "sent to provider at", # optional "completed_at": "date the notification is delivered or failed" # optional },
     …
   ],